Area Status: Closed

 Access: Drive 55 miles south of Flagstaff to Clints Well on Forest Highway 3 (Lake Mary Road).
 Turn left (northeast) on to AZ 87, go about 10 miles to FR 95 which is just past the ranger station, turn right and drive 6 miles south to FR 96, turn left and travel 2 miles to FR 321.
 Turn right and drive 10 miles to FR 300.
 Turn east (left) and go 4 miles to FR 295E.
 Turn left again and drive to lake and campground.

 Forest Highway 3 and AZ 87 are paved.
 All Forest Roads are graveled and suitable for sedans.
 FR 95 is closed during winter.

-Click on image map for printable view.
+Click on image map thumbnail for larger view.